seananderson/csasdown/README.md

 [![Travis build status](https://travis-ci.org/pbs-assess/csasdown.svg?branch=master)](https://travis-ci.org/pbs-assess/csasdown)
 [![Coverage status](https://codecov.io/gh/pbs-assess/csasdown/branch/master/graph/badge.svg)](https://codecov.io/github/pbs-assess/csasdown?branch=master)

-csasdown is an R package that uses the bookdown package to generate Canadian Science Advisory Secretariat (CSAS) Research Documents ("Res Docs") in PDF or Word format using R Markdown.
+csasdown is an R package that uses the bookdown package to generate Canadian Science Advisory Secretariat (CSAS) documents in PDF or Word format using R Markdown.
 It is based on Chester Ismay's thesisdown package and Ben Marwick's huskydown package.

 Slides from a recent workshop on csasdown [[PDF](https://www.dropbox.com/s/7m23mh3yfhk5ah8/csasdown-slides.pdf?dl=1)].

 ## Initial setup

-Using csasdown has some prerequisites, such as Pandoc, LaTeX, and fonts.
 To compile PDF documents using R, you need to have Pandoc, LaTeX and several related packages installed.
-If you have a recent version of  [RStudio](http://www.rstudio.com/products/rstudio/download/), then you already have Pandoc and don't need to do anything more about that.
+If you have a recent version of  [RStudio](http://www.rstudio.com/products/rstudio/download/), then you already have Pandoc.

 1) You will need to install LaTeX: